The Western Non-Interpolations

 Introduction

-Of these types, in their view, the Alexandrian is restrained, the"Western" is marked by extensive paraphrase and expansion,and the Byzantine is a smooth combination of the two.
+When they compares these types, they concluded that the Alexandrian is restrained, the "Western" is marked by extensive paraphrase and expansion, and the Byzantine is a smooth combination of the two.

 The Major Western Non-Interpolations